NIckKilian/LoggerPro/README.md

-# LoggerPro will look over various log files that you add to watch and will determine if there is any bad logs to alert you about.
+# LoggerPro will look over various log files that you add to watch.
+It will determine if there is any bad logs to alert you about.
 The hope
      -Determine if there are IPaddresses attempting to connect to anything that you don't trust and add them to a blocklist.
 Will eventually attempt to add them to any Router BlockLists
      -Determine any failures in the logs and Email/Text you those failures.